I based this post on a Quora question I was requested to answer.

 What should developers include in estimations?

-For every task, you should demand a detailed estimation, including:
+For every task, you should insist on a detailed estimation, including:

-- A best-case and worst-case estimate: the wider the gap, the higher the developers’ uncertainty.
+- A best and worst-case estimate: the wider the gap, the higher the developers’ uncertainty.
 Use this valuable information to improve the estimate!

-- A risk assessment: if the uncertainty is lower than 70%, ask the developers to comment on why they include such a substantial safety margin.
+- A risk assessment: if the uncertainty is lower than 70 per cent, ask the developers to comment on why they include such a substantial safety margin.
 Is it a lack of experience, a risky technology, or poor documentation?